A Quantum Gate Architecture via Teleportation and Entanglement: Arbitrary many-qubit unitary operations with QGATE

 {The terms in Eq.~\eqref{eq:projector0001} are not generally implementable in a single step of QGATE as they do not all commute with each other}.
 As a result, each single flip term will require the implementation of $O(2^N)$ terms using the Pauli string approach.
 It is a similar story for the two flips operators with

 This two-qubit example demonstrates an important drawback of the Pauli string approach for an arbitrary Hamiltonian: each of the up to $2^{2N-1}-2^{N}$ possible Hermitian non-diagonal terms involves $O(2^N)$ non-commuting Pauli strings.
 With one ancilla per Pauli string in the QGATE implementation this requires $O(N)$ entanglement operations per ancilla. {There are some speed-ups possible.
 For example, the number of terms in the off-diagonals is halved if the Hamiltonian is real, as then $c_{i,j} = 0 \: \forall \: i,j$}.
 However, these improvements cannot bring the scaling down from exponential to polynomial in $N$, and unless the Hamiltonian is on a sufficiently small problem, is sufficiently sparse, or there is a yet to be found simplification of terms, this approach is not promising for arbitrary (moderately sparse) Hamiltonians.
-Hence the Pauli string approach discussed in Sec.~\ref{sec:pauli_hamiltonian} is useful mainly when the Hamiltonians form is known in terms of Pauli operators in advance.
+Hence the Pauli string approach discussed in Sec.~\ref{sec:pauli_hamiltonian} is useful mainly when the Hamiltonians form is known in terms of Pauli strings in advance, or can be efficiently decomposed into Pauli strings.